 Stick up the other headings – hypothesis, assumptions, context and barriers – around the central model.
 If you’re running the workshop online, create boxes or columns in your online notepad for each section.

 Fill out sections

-Use the template headings and questions to guide you.
+Use the headings (functions, responses, outcomes) and questions in the downloadable PDF template to guide you.
 Put your answers on sticky notes so they can be moved around easily.

 Approach the sections in roughly the following order.
 Consider the hypothesis, assumptions, context and barriers.
 Then think about the start and end points in how your product works: the outcomes and the functions.
 Once you have recorded these, consider how the functions lead to the responses and outcomes.
 Refer back to the hypothesis, assumptions, context and barriers when appropriate.

-If your product is trying to change behaviour, you may want to describe how the functions of your product use appropriate behaviour change techniques.
+If your product is trying to change behaviour, you may want to describe how the functions of your product use appropriate techniques based on behaviour change theory.
 This is recommended by the NICE Evidence Standards Framework for digital health technologies for tier 3a products.
 For example, the Behaviour Change Technique Taxonomy lists established techniques with examples.

 Record the model